A classification of the finite two-generated cyclic-by-abelian groups of prime power order

 Let $\B$ denote the set of bases of $G$.
-Each basis determines a list of eight integers and our strategy consists in selecting bases for which this list satisfy a extreme condition with respect to a well order.
+Each basis determines a list of eight integers, and our strategy consists in selecting bases so that the associated lists satisfy an extreme condition with respect to a well order.
 This provides the additional eight entries of the list $\inv(G)$.
 To define the integers associated to a basis we first define two maps $\sigma:G\rightarrow \{1,-1\}$ and $o:G\rightarrow \{0,1,\dots,m-1\}$ by setting: